Upgrading the Certdog Database

 Troubleshooting

-If you see an error such as
+If the script does not complete and you see an error such as

 Database dump failed.
 Exiting.